johnstel/AzureNetworkLab/readme.md

 **Bonus Section: Use Azure Policy to Identify Non-Compliant Resources**

-_Note that currently (October 2017), the functionality referenced in this section is in Limited Preview, therefore it must be explicitly enabled on your subscription before it can be used.
+_Note that currently (February 2018), the functionality referenced in this section is in Public Preview, therefore it must be explicitly enabled on your subscription before it can be used.
 To do this, browse to https://aka.ms/getpolicy and click on 'sign up'.
 Select your subscription and then 'register'._

 Azure Policy is a feature that expands upon the functionality explored in this section.
 In addition to the ability to define and assign resource policies, Azure Policy allows you to identify existing resources within a subscription or resource that are not compliant against the configured policies.
 In this section, we will define a new resource policy and assign it to the VDC-Hub resource group - we will then use Azure Policy to view non-compliant resources within this group.